acl-org/acl-2023/_pages/faq.md

 ---

+**Q**: Why do I have to fill out the COI field?
+{: .question}
+**A**: While some conflicts are generated automatically (from your e-mail domain and coauthors on papers), not all of these relationships are known.
+It is your responsibility to list potential conflicts that might not be discovered by the system (the following is not meant to be a complete list): internships, joint research projects, journal editing, personal relationships, or new collaborations that have not yet resulted in a publication.
+{: .answer}

+---

 **Q**: How big can my submission be?
 Why isn't it larger?
 {: .question}
 **A**: For the paper PDF, 10MB; for the software, 50MB; for the data, 50MB.
 Reviewers need to download the papers, and not everyone has a strong internet connection at all times.
 If you need more than this, consider using compression or lower resolution on images in your paper (for raster images) and removing polygons (for vector images).
 You can also reencode your PDF.